challiday21/angular-tuto/README.md

 - an HTML template to help display the component ;
 - a component-specific style file.

-The superclass of all components is <app-root>, which is placed in the file index.html of the application :
+The superclass of all components is '<app-root>', which is placed in the file 'index.html' of the application :

 <html lang="en">
   <head>
     <meta charset="utf-8" />
     <title>Angular Getting Started</title>
     <base href="/" />
     <meta name="viewport" content="width=device-width, initial-scale=1" />
     <link rel="icon" type="image/x-icon" href="favicon.ico" />
     <link